Terms of business agreement

 MAS requires us to establish and maintain separate accounts with a bank licensed with MAS in the respect of the carrying on of business which we are registered for.
 This client money is segregated from our own money.

 Where we have agreed in writing with an insurer to receive money as their agent, money received from you or from the insurer, will be the property of the insurer whilst we hold it.
 If you pay a premium to us it will be treated as having been received by the insurer, which means you cannot be asked to pay it again, even if we do not pay the premium to the insurer.
-Similarly, once we have received the premium, we would be unable to return it to you, for example in the event of the insurer becoming insolvent.
+Similarly, once we have received the premium, we would be unable to return it to you.
 Also, if the insurer pays claims money or a return premium to us for onward transmission to you and we do not pay you, then the insurer will still be liable to you.

 Interest on client money

 We may earn interest on cash amounts held and may benefit from foreign exchange differentials and returns on segregated designated investments.
-These cash amounts can include premiums and claims amount due to insurers and/or clients.
-As permitted by MAS, any such interest or investment returns before the agreed credit period with insurers shall belong to us and we shall not be required to account for it to you.
+These cash amounts can include premiums and claims amounts due to insurers and/or clients.

 Payment to third parties